-The basic moves can only adjust item position one place at a time, so if you need to place an item at a specific position not close to its current position, you can do that with Drag-and-Drop (see page 149) or Cut & Paste (see page 151).
-Cut & Paste also allows to copy hierarchy from one structure to another.
+The basic moves can only adjust item position one place at a time, so if you need to place an item at a specific position not close to its current position, you can do that with Drag-and-Drop (see page 150) or Cut & Paste (see page 152).
+Cut & Paste also allows you to copy the hierarchy from one structure to another.

-Moving item with Drag-and-Drop or Cut & Paste can be undone (see page 154).
+Moving item with Drag-and-Drop or Cut & Paste can be undone (see page 155).